Navigation Modes

 /linked-data/{featureSource}/{featureID}/navigation/{navigationMode}/{dataSource}?distance={km}

-This endpoint replaced the legacy navigate route and introduced several
+This endpoint replaced the legacy navigate route, introducing changes that improve clarity and performance.

 Key Changes